MarcusWalther/EnvironmentModuleCore/README.md

     # Environment Modules that must be imported into the global environment prior importing this module
     RequiredEnvironmentModules = @("Aspell")

-    # The type of the module, either "Default" or "Meta" if it is a project-module
-    ModuleType = "Default"

     # Default search paths
     DefaultSearchPaths = @(@{Type="ENVIRONMENT_VARIABLE";Key="NOTEPAD_PLUS_PLUS_ROOT"}, "C:\Program Files (x86)\Notepad++",
                            @{Type="REGISTRY";Key="HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\Uninstall\Notepad++\DisplayIcon"})

     # Required files that must be part of the folder candidate
     RequiredItems = @("notepad++.exe")

-    # The version of the description files
-    StyleVersion = 3.0

     # Parameters that control the behaviour of the module.
 These values can be overwritten by other modules or the user
     Parameters = @{